zkyseu/O2SFormer/README.md

 [2023/4/17]: We release the code of O2SFormer, a SOTA lane detection method with DETR like architecture.

 # Overview
+Abstract: Lane detection methods have shown impressive performance in real-world scenarios.
+Most of methods require post-processing such as NMS, which is not robust enough.
+Therefore, end-to-end detectors like DEtection TRansformer(DETR) have been introduced in lane detection.
+However, one-to-one label assignment in DETR can degrade the training efficiency due to label semantic conflicts.
+Besides, positional query in DETR is unable to provide explicit positional prior, making it difficult to be optimized.
+In this paper, we present the One-to-Several Transformer(O2SFormer).
+We first propose the one-to-several label assignment, which combines one-to-one and one- to-many label assignments to improve the training efficiency while keeping end-to-end detection.
+To overcome the difficulty in optimizing one-to-one assignment.
+We further propose the layer-wise soft label which adjusts the positive weight of positive lane anchors across different decoder layers.
+Finally, we design the dynamic anchor-based positional query to explore positional prior by incorporating lane anchors into positional query.
+Experimental results show that O2SFormer significantly speed up the convergence of DETR and outperforms Transformer-based and CNN-based detectors on CULane dataset.
 ![Overview](fig/4.png "Overview")

 ## Model Zoo